About Mental Health

 - Contact Samaritans on 1116 123 (Republic of Ireland) or 08457 909 090 (Northern Ireland)

 Disclaimer The information contained within the links on this page are provided to give you acces to additional mental health and support information.
-However, the information may be from a country other than Ireland so please check with your GP or local HSE service for the Irish context as the National LGBT Helpline cannot accept responsibility for information/content on external sites.
+However, the information may be from a country other than Ireland so please check with your GP or local HSE service for the Irish context as LGBT Ireland cannot accept responsibility for information/content on external sites.